Marine Cargo Insurance

 Did you know that carrier liability does not cover damages caused by natural disasters?

-Depending on how your bill of lading or airway bill is worded, your total reimbursement may be limited to a maximum of $500 per ocean container (or $9.07 per pound for an air shipment) in the case of a loss.
-Carrier liability is not insurance.
+Depending on how your bill of lading or airway bill is worded, your total reimbursement—if the situation even involves carrier liability—may be limited to a maximum of $500 per ocean container (or $9.07 per pound for an air shipment) in the case of a loss.

 What Does Cargo Insurance Cover?